 How We Paid For A Year Of Travel

-Perhaps you are expecting me to reveal a secret formula or quick way to make money that gives you the means to take a year long trip.
+Perhaps you are expecting me to reveal a secret formula or quick way to make money that gives you the means to travel round the world for a year.
 I’m sorry, we do not have one.

 It’s similar to asking a trainer or nutritionist what’s the best way to loose weight and their response is always, “eat healthy and exercise,” uh, what a bummer.
 Who wants to do that!
 We never want to do the work we just want to bask in the results.